HAWAIIAN TRAIL AND MOUNTAIN CLUB BYLAWS

-A. Within sixty (60) days fill any vacancy in an elective office, the term of which shall end at the next annual meeting;
+A. Within sixty (60) days fills any vacancy in an elective office, the term of which ends at the next annual meeting;

-B. Set up standing rules governing activities of the club and have power and authority over affairs of the club in the interim between annual meetings.
-Such standing rules and decisions of the Board shall be subject to the action of the club and none of the acts of the Board shall be in conflict with the bylaws or with any action taken by the membership;
+B. Sets up standing rules governing activities of the club and has power and authority over affairs of the club in the interim between annual meetings.
+Such standing rules and decisions of the Board are subject to the action of the club, and none of the acts of the Board may be in conflict with the bylaws or with any action taken by the membership;

-C. Have the power to incur all operating expenses, provided that such expenses or liabilities do not exceed the current income; provided also that no single expenditure shall be made in excess of two thousand (2000) dollars without the approval of the membership, except as provided in Article VI, Section 5-C, or for an emergency expense for which there is not enough time to call a membership meeting;
+C. Has the power to incur all operating expenses, provided that such expenses or liabilities do not exceed the current income; provided also that no single expenditure is made in excess of two thousand (2000) dollars without the approval of the membership, except as provided in Article VI, Section 5-C, or for an emergency expense for which there is not enough time to call a membership meeting;

-D. Have the power to make monetary donations to other organizations, provided that no single donation is made in excess of one thousand (1000) dollars, without the approval of the membership.
+D. Has the power to make monetary donations to other organizations, provided that no single donation is made in excess of one thousand (1000) dollars, without the approval of the membership.

 9. Any action of the Board may be submitted to the membership for ratification, amendment, or rejection at an annual meeting or at a special meeting called (pursuant to Article VII) for that purpose.